Facial recognition system: Commonwealth

 The Australian Border Force and New Zealand Customs Service have set up an automated border processing system called SmartGate that uses face recognition, which compares the face of the traveller with the data in the e-passport microchip.
 All Canadian international airports use facial recognition as part of the Primary Inspection Kiosk program that compares a traveler face to their photo stored on the ePassport.
 This program first came to Vancouver International Airport in early 2017 and was rolled up to all remaining international airports in 2018–2019.

 Police forces in the United Kingdom have been trialing live facial recognition technology at public events since 2015.
 In May 2017, a man was arrested using an automatic facial recognition (AFR) system mounted on a van operated by the South Wales Police.
 Ars Technica reported that "this appears to be the first time [AFR] has led to an arrest".
 However, a 2018 report by Big Brother Watch found that these systems were up to 98% inaccurate.
 The report also revealed that two UK police forces, South Wales Police and the Metropolitan Police, were using live facial recognition at public events and in public spaces.

 In September 2019, South Wales Police use of facial recognition was ruled lawful.
 Live facial recognition has been trialled since 2016 in the streets of London and will be used on a regular basis from Metropolitan Police from beginning of 2020.
 In August 2020 the Court of Appeal ruled that the way the facial recognition system had been used by the South Wales Police in 2017 and 2018 violated human rights.

+However, by 2024 the Metropolitan Police were using the technique with a database of 16,000 suspects, leading to over 360 arrests, including rapists and someone wanted for grievous bodily harm for 8 years.
+They claim a false positive rate of only 1 in 6,000.
+The photos of those not identified by the system are deleted immediately.